If you’re under 30 and interested in the big issues affecting Australia’s future then YoungA21 is for you.

 - encourage and support young people to take on projects which will contribute to addressing the challenges facing Australia in their future.

 The YoungA21 committee meets by teleconference each month to discuss projects, issues and opportunities for young people.
-YoungA21 is led by two Honorary Youth Advisers, Rebecca Bunn (Committee Chair) and Luke Hutchins, and supported by Australia21 Board members, Deb Lavis and Geoff Gorrie.
+YoungA21 is led by two Honorary Youth Advisers, Rebecca Bunn (Committee Chair) and Andy Barley, and supported by Australia21 Board members, Deb Lavis and Geoff Gorrie.

 Want to join?
 Please email firstname.lastname@example.org with a short description of your background and interests.